Do Cats Like to Watch TV? (what do they enjoy?)

 What Do Cats See When Watching TV?

 Whether it be just looking around at their environment or looking at TV, cats do not see the world the same way humans do.
+And their eyes do not process the images on a TV the same way our eyes do.

 We call them “movies” because in years past they were literally moving pictures.
 Movies were individual pictures on a strip of celluloid that was moved fast enough to be perceived as continuous motion by the human eye.